gds-operations/vcloud-edge_gateway/README.md

 #### firewall_service

-The edge gateway firewall service offers basic inbound and outbound stateful IPv4 firewall rules, applied on top of a default policy.
+The edge gateway firewall service offers basic inbound and outbound IPv4 firewall rules, applied on top of a default policy.

 We default to the global firewall policy being 'drop', and each individual